-- JT-1: Recognize the critical need for better use of existing storage and for more storage in the Apalachicola-Chattahoochee-Flint (ACF) System and recommend that a plan for additional storage be developed and implemented and that it consider the following: better utilization of existing storage in the Chattahoochee River Basin, new storage in the Flint River Basin, and enhancement of existing storage capacity. - JT-2: Urge GAEPD and those involved in the resource assessment modeling to continue to improve upon existing models for future regional water planning by further expanding use of actual and current data on water use and conditions and by continuing to refine assumptions that more closely approximate actual conditions. - JT-3: Recognize the need for identifying contributors that diminish water quality.
+- JT-1: Recognize the critical need for better use of existing storage and for more storage in the Apalachicola-Chattahoochee-Flint (ACF) System and recommend that a plan for additional storage be developed and implemented and that it considers the following: better utilization of existing storage in the Chattahoochee River Basin, new storage in the Flint River Basin, and enhancement of existing storage capacity. - JT-2: Urge GAEPD and those involved in the resource assessment modeling to continue to improve upon existing models for future regional water planning by further expanding use of actual and current data on water use and conditions and by continuing to refine assumptions that more closely approximate actual conditions. - JT-3: Recommend proactive engagement among Georgia, Alabama, and Florida to collaborate on opportunities to improve planning for shared water resources in the ACF Basin. - JT-4: Recognize the need for identifying contributors that diminish water quality.
 Continue to develop methods, guidelines, and BMPs to improve water quality and continue to educate on these BMPs.